 Despite winning five, drawing two and losing one of their eight games and scoring 23 goals and conceding only two they finished second in their qualifying group behind Denmark.
 With only eight teams going to the Finals they missed out, despite having the best goal difference of any team in qualifying.

-You can also pick up the 1996-97 away shirt (above) that was worn in the 1-1 draw, and subsequent defeat on penalties, to Germany in the 1996 European Championships semi final.
+You can also pick up the classic 1996-97 away shirt (above left) that was worn in the 1-1 draw, and subsequent defeat on penalties, to Germany in the 1996 European Championships semi-final.

 Two years after failing to qualify for the 1994 World Cup an England team featuring a mix of emerging young players, like Steve McManaman, Darren Anderton and Gary Neville, and seasoned veterans like Stuart Pearce, Paul Gascoigne and Tony Adams were again a penalty kick from making a major final.

-Euro 96 also saw Alan Shearer emerge as a genuinely world class centre-forward.
-Prior to tournament he had scored just five goals in 23 games and gone 12 games without a goal for England, 22 minutes into the tournament he broke that duck with a goal against Switzerland and ended up with five goals to be the top scorer in the competiton.
+Euro 96 also saw Alan Shearer emerge as a genuinely world-class centre-forward.
+Prior to tournament he had scored just five goals in 23 games and gone 12 games without a goal for England, 22 minutes into the tournament he broke that duck with a goal against Switzerland and ended up with five goals to be the top scorer in the competition.

 He went on to score 25 goals in his next 40 England games and ended his England career with 30 goals in 60 caps, putting him joint sixth on the top goalscorers list for the national team.

-Amazon have a great selection of retro England shirts including the classic 1982 World Cup Finals away shirt (above) from which England were eliminated despite not losing a game during the group stages.
+Amazon has a great selection of retro England shirts including the classic 1982 World Cup Finals away shirt from which England were eliminated despite not losing a game during the group stages.